oceanprotocol/contracts/README.md

 ERC20: clean Minter Permissions.

 V3 Integration:
-The current V3 has only ERC20 which are controlled by the ‘minter’.
+UPDATE: v3DT Owner has to proposeMinter() with the ERC721Contract address as argument, BEFORE calling wrapV3DT The current V3 has only ERC20 which are controlled by the ‘minter’.
 Minter is also the only one who can update metadata in Metadata.sol
 1 Way of supporting V3 could be to leave it as standalone, so that there would be 2 separate dapps running.